mach0/dangerdeep/dangerdeep/modernize-readme.txt

 interface and leaving the display unregisters it.
 This makes large switch/case code blocks obsolete that iterate over all events and call code by event type.
-But why not just use two different classes for the TDC display?
 Event handlers dont need to be registered when display change, as user interface fetches data.